Australian Open, Melbourne: Mona Barthel was the last German to be eliminated - tennis

 The third round for the first time since 2010 without Germans

 This is happening for the first time since then French Open 2010 third round of one Main Without a representative of the German Tennis Federation (DTB).
 Three times Big Slash Strikes-winner Angelique Kerber, Andrea Petkovic, and Laura Siegmund were already failing due to their opening hurdles.
-In the men’s category, world number seven Alexander Zverev has reached the third round and will meet the Frenchman on Friday (February 12, 2021).
+In the men’s category, only world number seven, Alexander Zverev, has reached the third round, and he will meet the Frenchman on Friday (02/12/2020).
 Adrian Mannarino.
-From a German point of view, a total of four women and five men entered the race.
+From a German perspective, a total of four women and five men entered the race.

 Barthel: “It’s a good tournament for me”